 I got the chance to check out The Sebel, located on the corner of Charlotte and Albert Streets in Brisbane CBD and, honestly, I loved it!
 We stayed in a one-bedroom apartment on the top floor and were pleasantly surprised at just how great the accommodation is.
 Our apartment was a great size, with plenty of space to spread out, relax and unwind.

-Our apartment was fully equipped with a little kitchen, washer and dryer, a dining area, pull-out couch and separate bedroom.
+Our apartment was fully equipped with a little kitchen, washer and dryer, a dining area, pull-out couch and a separate bedroom.
 There was also a great balcony, which we found ourselves on later in the evening, soaking in the cool evening air while talking with two friends.

 The Sebel is excellently located, it gives you really easy walking distance to all corners of Brisbane’s CBD, so you can easily visit the Botanical Gardens and stroll across to South Bank over the Goodwill Bridge.
 You can head down to Eagle Street Pier or take off the other way up toward South Bank, exploring Queen Street Mall and beyond.
 It makes for a great location for those on foot.